-Please notify your COHRS specialist when you have completed your fingerprint process.
+Please notify your servicing HR Specialist when you have completed your fingerprint process.

 If you have not already done so, please be sure to complete forms listed below and bring them with you to orientation along with two forms of identification from the list of acceptable documents attached to the I-9 Employment Eligibility Verification.